 - Inserting Media Files – Video, Images, Audio, Multimedia, etc.

 - e-Commerce And Online Sales & Advertising Automation

 - Improving Sales Conversions And Lead Generation

-For example, you can expand your website with plugins like:
+For example, you can add features to a WP site with plugins such as:

 - Contact forms